Fair Market Value in Real Estate for Tax Purposes

 Place, time, comparable precedents, and the personal evaluation of each person involved in the transaction all play into the formation of FMV.
 It's the subjective interpretation of the facts and information available at the time of assessment.

-This is different from imposed value, in which a legal authority, such as a rule of law, existing tax regulation, or a court sets an absolute value for the property.
+It is different from imposed value, in which a legal authority, such as a rule of law, existing tax regulation, or a court sets an absolute value for the property.

 What Fair Market Value is Not